Empire Theatre (Rochester, New York): Replacement by Sibley's

-In the fall of 1903, the retail company Sibley, Lindsay & Curr Co., aka Sibley's, announced intentions of building a new Sibley's store on the East Main & Clinton block, including the Empire Theater site.
+In the fall of 1903, the retail company Sibley, Lindsay & Curr Co., a.k.a.
+Sibley's, announced intentions of building a new Sibley's store on the East Main & Clinton block, including the Empire Theater site.

 The plans for the new Sibley complex were timely, as the older store at East Main and St. Paul was totally destroyed in Rochester's greatest fire, the so-called Sibley fire of February 26, 1904.

 Sibley's remodeled the Empire Theater Building, and the Jordan Building next door, as part of their temporary retail accommodations following the great fire, while half of the new store was being constructed to the north.
 Sibley's opened retail operations in the Empire Theater Building and the Jordan Building that month.